All Episodes

 Yes.

-I just need to see if Trump's lawyers, his legal team, the constitutional team that he's got can figure out how to get these idiots out of out of the presidency and their team.
+I just need to see if Trump's lawyers, her legal team, the constitutional team that he's got, can figure out how to get these idiots out of the presidency and their team.

 This is ridiculous.

-I do not want my country to go down and and be uh, you know, tyrant by China and Russia.
+I do not want my country to go down and be tyrant by China and Russia.

 It's not okay, but it's happening.

-The the world's hostile actors know that Joe Biden is a cognitive mess.
+The world's hostile actors know that Joe Biden is a cognitive mess.

 They know it.

-And that that for them is this is the time now in the China Sea uh for China to pursue their geopolitical ambitions.
+And that for them is this is the time now in the China Sea for China to pursue their geopolitical ambitions.

-This is the time for China to align with Russia and the Iranian Mullers and Russia and China to provide arms to the Iranians so they can fight their Middle Eastern proxy war.
+This is the time for China to align with Russia and the Iranian mothers and Russia and China to provide arms to the Iranians so they can fight their Middle Eastern proxy war.

-I mean, a lot of this comes down to to dollars and cents.
+I mean, a lot of this comes down to dollars and cents.

-And and they're not gonna change because Joe doesn't have the strength to change them.
+And they're not going to change because Joe doesn't have the strength to change them.

 Load it up tonight, Hannity Fox News, as we check in with the media mob and their corruption, violence around the country.